TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/css_units.md

 ### Additional resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

 - Watch [are you using the right CSS unit?](https://www.youtube.com/watch?v=N5wpD9Ov_To) if you'd like to learn Kevin Powells general rules of thumb when it comes to choosing the correct CSS units for different situations.